Carol Channing: Early life

 Channing was born in Seattle, Washington on January 31, 1921, the only child of Adelaide (née Glaser; 1886–1984) and George Channing (1888–1957).
-Adelaide Channing was of German Jewish ancestry.
+Adelaide Channing was of German-Jewish ancestry.
 George Channing, born George Christian Stucker, changed his surname for religious reasons before Carol's birth.
 His birth certificate described him as "colored"; his mother was Black, and his father was German-American.
 George Channing became a Christian Science practitioner, editor, and teacher.
 A city editor at The Seattle Star, he took a job at The San Francisco Chronicle; the family moved to California when Carol was two years old.
-Carol Channing was raised in the Christian Science church.
+Carol Channing was raised as a Christian Scientist.

 During a 1994 interview, Channing revealed that she first wanted to perform on stage as a singer when she was in the fourth grade.
 She recalled being emotionally drawn to the stage after seeing Ethel Waters perform.
 Channing has said that in the fourth grade she ran for and was elected class secretary: "I stood up in class and campaigned by kidding the teachers.
 The other kids laughed.
 I loved the feeling — it was a very good feeling; it still is."
 She read the class minutes every Friday, often impersonating the children who were discussed.
 Her election to class secretary continued through grammar and high school: "It was very good training—like stock."
 She also considered the fact that she was able to see plays while very young to have been an important inspiration:

 I was lucky enough to grow up in San Francisco and it was the best theater town that Sol Hurok knew and he brought everybody from all over the world and we schoolchildren got to see them with just 50-cent tickets.

 Channing attended Aptos Junior High School and Lowell High School in San Francisco, graduating in 1938.
 She won the Crusaders' Oratorical Contest and a free trip to Hawaii with her mother in June 1937.
-When she was 17, Channing left home to attend Bennington College in Vermont, and her mother told her for the first time that her father had Black ancestry.
-Her mother felt that the time was right to tell her this since she was going off to college, not wanting her to be surprised if she ever had a Black baby.
+When she was 17, Channing left home to attend Bennington College in Vermont.
+At that time, Channing's mother told her for the first time that her father George had Black ancestry.
+Channing's mother felt that she ought to have this information since she was going off to college; she did not want her daughter to be surprised if she ever had a Black baby.
 (Note: Channing told Larry King in an interview that because her father's birth certificate was destroyed in a fire, she was unable to verify the details of his ancestry beyond some old photos and the information her mother had given her.)
-Channing wrote: